ShaliniNayan/To-Do-List/README.md

 # To-Do-List
-# webpack-project
+# To-Do List

 This is a simple starter project for building web applications using Webpack.
-It includes configuration files for development and production builds, as well as basic file structure for a typical web app.
+It includes configuration files for development and production builds, as well as basic file structure for a typical To-Do List app.

 ## Getting Started